gp8-stopwatch/receiver-firmware/TESTS.md

 A8.
 Test with a motorized rig

 # Triggering tests cases
+Test if triggering works at all (does not care about the acuracy).
 Variables
 * Device connection variant :
   * T1.
 Like in A1. transmiter -> regular